GoSteadily/azure-tofu-modules/bin/README.md

 - `ATM_PROJECT_ROOT` - The root directory of your current project.
 - `ATM_WORKING_DIR` - The directory that contains your root module.
 It defaults to `ATM_PROJECT_ROOT/root`.
+- `ATM_PROVISION_DIR` - The directory that contains the Nix configuration for provisioning your virtual machines.
+It defaults to `ATM_PROJECT_ROOT/provision`.

 ## Utilities

+- [`install-nixos`](./bin/install-nixos) - Install NixOS, using [nixos-anywhere](https://github.com/nix-community/nixos-anywhere), on a given virtual machine.
 - [`login`](./bin/login) - Login via SSH to a given virtual machine.
 - [`recreate-vm`](./bin/recreate-vm) - Destroy and recreate a given virtual machine.
 - [`save-keys node`](./bin/save-keys) - Save the public and private keys of a given node to separate files.